-19.2 There have been a number of high profiles cases both locally and nationally where domestic violence and abuse has had a significant and direct impact on the child and their wellbeing.
+30.2 There have been a number of high profiles cases both locally and nationally where domestic violence and abuse has had a significant and direct impact on the child and their wellbeing.
 If the school is made aware of incidents of domestic violence which is impacting on a child within the school, (suspicions and allegations of abuse, harm and significant risk to a child), the school will follow Local Authority and Leicester Safeguarding Board guidelines in reporting such concerns to Childrens Social Care, Duty and Advice or the Police and will also seek further guidance where necessary.

-19.3 Domestic abuse is not limited to adults; there is an increasing awareness of violence from one teenager to another;
+30.3 Domestic abuse is not limited to adults; there is an increasing awareness of violence from one teenager to another;

-- 1 in 5 teenage girls have been assaulted by a boyfriend - Young women are more likely to experience sexual violence then other age groups - Young women with older partners are at increased risk of victimisation - Recent surveys (including NSPCC, Zero Tolerance and End Violence Against Women campaign) reveal that approximately 40% of our young people are already being subjected to relationship abuse in their teenage years
+- 1 in 5 teenage girls have been assaulted by a boyfriend - Young women are more likely to experience sexual violence then other age groups - Young women with older partners are at increased risk of victimisation - Recent surveys (including NSPCC20, Zero Tolerance and End Violence Against Women campaign) reveal that approximately 40% of our young people are already being subjected to relationship abuse in their teenage years

-19.4 If SPARKENHOE COMMUNITY PRIMARY SCHOOL is made aware of children behaving this way with other children within our school, and violence is apparent between the young people's intimate relationship; this includes issues around the use of social media and Sexting, we will view this as a significant child welfare concern and where necessary, the appropriate agencies will be informed.
+30.4 If Sparkenhoe Community Primary School is made aware of children behaving this way with other children within our school, and violence is apparent between the young people's intimate relationship; this includes issues around the use of social media and Sexting, we will view this as a significant child welfare concern and where necessary, the appropriate agencies will be informed.
 This includes Children Social Care and the Police.

-19.5 If such cases are prevalent within our school, whether the incident involves Adult Relationships or Teen Relationships, the school will also work closely with the child and the Headteacher/DSL will endeavour to support the child who has been exposed to this type of violence and abuse with the involvement of (where appropriate) their parents/carers and their boyfriend/girlfriend.
+30.5 If such cases are prevalent within our school, whether the incident involves Adult Relationships or Teen Relationships, the school will also work closely with the child and the Headteacher/DSL will endeavour

+16 LSCPB CUSAB Procedures - http://llrscb.proceduresonline.com/chapters/p_abuse_child_yp.html#refer to support the child who has been exposed to this type of violence and abuse with the involvement of (where appropriate) their parents/carers and their boyfriend/girlfriend.